influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 As TSM files accumulate, the storage engine combines and compacts accumulated them into higher level TSM files.

 {{% note %}}
-Points can be sent individually; however, for efficiency, most applications send points in batches.
+While points can be sent individually, for efficiency, most applications send points in batches.
 Points in a POST body can be from an arbitrary number of series, measurements, and tag sets.
 Points in a batch do not have to be from the same measurement or tagset.
 {{% /note %}}